SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

    type: com.sap.xs.uaa
 ```

-12. Next, we need to create instance of `connectivity` and `destination service` in cockpit UI (this could also be done using the Cloud Foundry command line interface (cli).
+12. Next, we need to create instance of `connectivity` service in cockpit UI (this could also be done using the Cloud Foundry command line interface (cli).
 From your SAP Cloud Platform administration cockpit, in your Cloud Foundry subaccount, click _Spaces_ on the left menu.

 ![spaces](images/Exercise2_13_spaces.JPG)